Axosoft/glo-actions/README.md

 Add a comment to a card(s)

 ## Usage
-An example workflow to trigger moving a card in Glo when a PR is merged.
+An example workflow to trigger moving a card to the "Deployed" column on a Glo board when a PR is merged.

 ```
-{...}
+on: pull_request

+name: Glo actions

+jobs:
+  build:
+    name: Glo actions
+    runs-on: ubuntu-latest
+    steps:
+    - uses: Axosoft/glo-action-parse-links@v1
+      id: glo-parse

+    - uses: Axosoft/glo-action-move-card@v1
+      with:
+        authToken: ${{ secrets.GLO-PAT }}
+        cards: '${{ steps.glo-parse.outputs.cards }}'
+        column: 'Deployed'
+      id: glo-move
 ```

 Read more at the [GitKraken Support](https://support.gitkraken.com) site